Burial mound of James Wright. Photo by Mark Stubbs

 WRIGHT, James – 1799-1868 Will dated Aug.
 31, 1868; probated Dec.
 5, 1868, in Ross County, Ohio.

-The following portion is taken and revised from Dianne Stubbs-Metz’s creation of James Wright’s Find A Grave Memorial:
+James Wright’s Find A Grave Memorial:

 The Wright Homestead in Chillicothe, Ohio